Published on January 9, 2025 at 8:00 / Updated on January 22, 2025 at 8:00

 Diagnosis

-The diagnosis of hepatitis C requires more than a simple examination at the doctor's office.
+The diagnosis of hepatitis C requires more than a simple examination at the clinic.
 It is detected through a blood test.
-If the test reveals that virus antibodies and the virus itself are present, the physician may request a liver biopsy.
-This entails retrieving a small liver sample using a thin needle.
-The biopsy is used to determine the degree of liver inflammation and the course of the disease.
+If the test reveals that virus antibodies and the virus itself are present, another test may be required to evaluate the degree of liver inflammation and disease progression.
+This often involves a specialized imaging procedure called elastography.
+A liver biopsy may be necessary, which is a sample collection using a thin needle.

 Treatment

-Several drugs are available.
-Treatment may require nothing more that taking tablets or capsules orally.
-Sometimes however, more than one drug is needed.
-Depending on the patient's condition and type of hepatitis C, the medication may be administered as an injection.
+Several drugs are available, usually available as tablets or capsules to be taken orally.
+Sometimes, more than one drug is needed.
 Treatment lasts several weeks.
 The goal of treatment is to cure the disease in order to maintain normal liver function and prevent disease-related complications.

 Prevention